Matthias Maurer

-Matthias Josef Maurer (born 18 March 1970) is a German European Space Agency astronaut and Materials scientist, who was selected in 2015 to take part in space training.
+Matthias Josef Maurer (born 18 March 1970) is a German ESA astronaut and materials scientist, who was selected in 2015 to take part in space training.

 Biography

 Maurer graduated from Gymnasium Wendalinum in Sankt Wendel, Saarland, in 1989.)
 He then began his compulsory civilian service as a paramedic with the Malteser Emergency Service.
 Afterwards he studied materials science and technology at Saarland University in Saarbrücken, Germany, the EEIGM (École européenne d'ingénieurs en génie des matériaux, "European School for Materials Technology", part of the Université de Lorraine) in Nancy, France, the University of Leeds, UK, and at the Polytechnic University of Catalonia (Universitat Politècnica de Catalunya) in Barcelona, Spain.
 From 1999 to 2004, Maurer completed his doctorate at the Institute of Materials Sciences of the RWTH Aachen University, Germany, where he received his engineering doctorate (Dr.-Ing.).
-His dissertation entitled "Lightweight composites made of aluminium foam with thermally sprayed coatings" won him several scientific prizes.
+His dissertation titled "Lightweight composites made of aluminium foam with thermally sprayed coatings" won him several scientific prizes.
 After completing his doctorate, Maurer undertook a long-term trip around the world.
-In 2006, Maurer successfully completed an additional course of study in economics at the University of Hagen with a MBA management degree.
+In 2006, Maurer successfully completed an additional course of study in economics at the University of Hagen with an MBA management degree.

 Maurer holds several patents in the field of materials science and materials engineering.
 He is fluent in four languages (German, English, Spanish, French) and as part of his astronaut training, he is also taking intensive language training in Russian and Chinese.